PowerShell/PowerShell/docs/maintainers/releasing.md

 These bits are installed to `/opt/microsoft/powershell/6.0.0-alpha.8/`, where the version will change with each update
 (and is the pre-release version).
-On OS X, the prefix is `/usr/local`, instead of `/opt/microsoft` because it is derived from BSD.
+On macOS, the prefix is `/usr/local`, instead of `/opt/microsoft` because it is derived from BSD.

 > When we have access to package repositories where dependencies can be properly resolved,